-I received my PhD in biochemistry from Queen's University in 2007 where I worked on the structural and functional characterization of heme degradation proteins for iron acquisition by a pathogenic strain of Escherichia coli (O157:H7).
+I received my PhD in biochemistry working on the structural and functional characterization of heme degradation proteins for iron acquisition by a pathogenic strain of Escherichia coli (O157:H7).
 In parallel I worked on the lipopolysaccharide transport protein LptA.

 Prior to joining Laurier, I was a European Molecular Biology Organization Fellow at The York Structural Biology Laboratory where my work focused on the structure-function relationship of microbial carbohydrate-active enzymes (CAZymes).
 CAZymes describe families of structurally related, catalytic and carbohydrate-binding modules that degrade, modify or create glycosidic bonds.
 I continued this line of research, focusing on the characterization of pneumococcal CAZymes at the University of Victoria as a Michael Smith Foundation for Health Research Fellow.
 During this period, I was also part of a collaboration involving the structural characterization of receptor-antibody complexes.